|Dates||Start time||End time||Coordinator||registrations

 - Communicating about the preferred interaction in the context of an appraisal interview

-• Postdocs of Wageningen University who are registered at one of the WU graduate schools
+• Postdocs of Wageningen University who are registered at one of the graduate schools in Wageningen

 Fee includes study and training material, coffee/tea and lunches.